Colorado online sports betting is live and legal, with multiple sportsbooks now available for the start of the 2020 football season in September.

 Last year, BetMGM transitioned their online sportsbook to a new, more modern platform, which is available in Colorado.
 It’s not quite as feature rich as its the online-first sites, but its surprisingly good, well laid out, and fully featured.
 The BetMGM Colorado bonus code is also one of the best available in the state.

-PointsBet offers aggressive odds boosts and specials, which include bet insurances, reduced and no juice bets, and up to a $200 sign up bonus are strong perks.
+PointsBet offers aggressive odds boosts and specials, which include bet insurances, reduced and no juice bets, and up to a $250 sign up bonus with the best PointsBet promo code, are strong perks.

 But what separates PointsBet from the rest of the bunch is its unique Pointsbetting feature, which provides bettors with an opportunity to win or lose additional money beyond that of a typical wager.
 More money can be won or lost based on the extent to which a bet wins or loses.